mawillcockson/dotfiles/README.md

 > _Note: on Windows, if there's an SSL error, run `iwr -useb https://github.com`, then try again_

-Alternatively, [`chezmoi`][] can be installed separately, and then the following command can be run:
+Alternatively, [`chezmoi`][chezmoi] can be installed separately, and then the following command can be run:

 ```sh
 chezmoi init mawillcockson --apply --depth 1 --source ~/projects/dotfiles